 Short Sales Funnels

-Many businesses have rather short sales funnels.
-For example, auto repair shops.
-Many auto repairs are not planned in advance, a car breaks down and the consumer may need it fixed quickly.
-So if they don’t already have a shop selected, or can’t get into their regular shop quickly, they’ll go to the internet and the funnel can be completed within minutes.
+Many businesses have rather short sales funnels like auto repair shops.
+Many auto repairs are not planned, a car breaks down, and the consumer may need it fixed quickly.
+So if they don’t already have a shop selected, or can’t get into their regular shop quickly, they’ll search for one, and the funnel can be completed within minutes.

 Micro Conversion at funnel entrance.

-Most sites can benefit from a “funnel entrance” conversion action.
-Typically that is accomplished by filling out a form (surrendering an email address) in order to obtain a useful white paper.
-This allows the site to remarket via email, pulling that prospect into the funnel.
+Most sites can benefit from a “funnel entrance” or call to action.
+Typically this is accomplished by filling out a form (providing an email address) to obtain a useful white paper.
+This allows the site to remarket via email, entering that prospect into the funnel.

 Freemium Sales Funnels

-Put numbers on it and you can calculate ratios, percentage, and duration.
-For example a non-freemium SAAS company with an intriguing applications at a $40/mo price point might pull 1,000 prospects into their paid search sales funnel daily.
-If they offered a Freemium model, they might be converting 50 leads into free trials daily, depending of course upon the nature of their product, and the terms of their freemium offering.
-Their funnel transit time might be short, e.g. 2 days.
+Put numbers on it, and you can calculate ratios, percentages, and duration.
+For example, a non-freemium SAAS (software as a service) company with an application at a $40/mo price point might pull 1,000 prospects into their paid search sales funnel daily.
+If they offered a Freemium model, they might be converting 50 leads into free trials daily, depending upon the nature of their product, and the terms of their freemium offering.
+Their funnel transit time might be short, e.g. two days.

 Issues to consider with Freemium

-Freemium means providing more pre-sale support to non-paying (trial) customers.
-There are other hidden operating costs in Freemium, so the KPI’s need to be identified, quantified, and understood in order that management can make the best decisions.
+There are some hidden operating costs in Freemium, for example, providing more pre-sale support to non-paying (trial) customers.
+This means that KPIs need to be identified, quantified, and understood for management to make the best decisions.

-This might include the terms of their freemium models such as length of trial, number of features/size of databases to be provided to Freemium-mode customers, advantages, or incentives giving to people length of the sales contract.
+This might include the terms of their freemium models such as length of the trial, number of features/size of databases provided to Freemium-mode customers, and advantages or incentives given to people based upon the length of the sales contract.

-This should all be factored into a freemium business model design to determine the impact on the sales funnel, and the total cost of ownership for the business included.
+All of this should be factored into a freemium business model to determine the impact on the sales funnel, and the total cost of ownership for the business.

 Lead Handling and Sales Funnel Leakage

-Sales objections might typically be handled through e-mail or phone call.
-In the case of phone calls, by using call tracking services and reviewing the recorded calls to our clients we have been able to pinpoint major problems with sales funnel lead handling.
-This is a huge sales process choke point for many businesses both small, and large.
-By understanding their sales funnel better they can improve the phone calls handling process, converting more prospects into sales.
+Sales objections typically are handled through e-mail or phone calls.
+In the case of phone calls, by using call tracking services and reviewing the recorded calls to our clients, we have pinpointed major problems with sales funnel lead handling.
+This can be a huge sales process choke point for many businesses.
+By understanding their sales funnel better, they can improve the phone call handling process, converting more prospects into sales.

-The same type of problems are also encountered in large businesses, resulting in valuable lead flow is being wasted.
-We have seen extreme examples of this, even in companies with $250 million and up in revenues.
+The same type of problem is also encountered in large businesses, resulting in valuable leads being wasted.
+We have seen extreme examples of this in companies with $250 million and up in revenues.

 Getting leads into the funnel

-A major aspect that characterizes a successful sales funnel is that it behaves as if there is a powerful magnetic attraction pulling leads into it.
+A major aspect that characterizes a successful sales funnel is that the leads behave like there is a powerful magnet pulling them in.

-Some sales funnels are so powerful that anyone that gets near their entrance is literally sucked into it by the force of nature.
-Things like free car, only a hundred applicants will be entered into this contest, will have an incredibly high interest rate and will be over subscribed in minutes on the internet.
+Some sales funnels are so powerful that anyone that gets near their entrance is effectively sucked in.
+Things like a free car being offered where only a hundred applicants are entered will have an incredibly high-interest rate and will be oversubscribed within minutes.

-Other products have more narrow interest and are more narrowly targeted and may take weeks to build a size-able sales funnel.
-And it depends on the scale of the business, their marketing strategy, how the product was positioned, what the competition looks like, and many other factors.
+Other products have more narrow interest and in turn, are more narrowly targeted.
+It may take weeks to build a sizable sales funnel.
+They also depend on the scale of the business, their marketing strategy, how the product was positioned, what the competition looks like, and many other factors.

 What kind of personas tend to be attracted into a sales funnel?

-Each business has it’s own unique ‘code’ to crack to figure out what the stages are in their sales funnel, how their target audience of buyers behave, and what is helpful in addressing or overcoming their concerns (‘sales objections’).
+Each business has “a code to crack” to determine what the stages are in its sales funnel, how its target audience of buyers behave, and what helps address or overcome their concerns (‘sales objections’).

 Using personas to develop a clearer understanding of a funnel

 It is often helpful to create so-called ‘personas’ for your prospects, each representing the profile of an aggregate class of buyers.
-A business may typically have three to six personas who think and behave in similar patterns, but each of which potentially could become converted prospects.
+A business may typically have three to six personas who think and behave in similar patterns, but each could potentially become a converted prospect.